iadvize/documentation/Documentation.md

 In alpha version, we will make it available manually for the specific customers you have selected.

 ### Health check
-To be able to detect that a connector is healthy and is behaving as expected, you are required to implement an healthcheck endpoint, such as:
+In order to ensure satisfaction from our customers we require that every integrator provide an health check route.
+Using the provided endpoint iAdvize must be able to detect that a connector is healthy and is behaving as expected.
+You are required to implement an healthcheck endpoint as specified below.

 #### Healthcheck endpoint
 ###### Request - GET method